vkeselj/dpc-system/README.md

 For this reason, we need to run the following command the first time the system is created:
     ```
-    ./dpc/software/bin/dpc-setup-samples
+    ./dpc-software/bin/dpc-setup-samples
     ```
 This will copy the sample files into the main directory, and set some permissions of the files.
 If the file is not executable, run it using Perl as:
     ```
-    perl dpc/software/bin/dpc-setup-samples
+    perl dpc-software/bin/dpc-setup-samples
     ```

-3. There are three files among the sample files that you should edit:
+4. There are three files among the sample files that you should edit:
    - configuration.pl - to setup competition URL, name, and other parameters,
    - db/users.db - to modify information about users, and
    - db/passwords - to add some passwords for users
 The passwords are initially saved in the plain text format.
 The sample passwords file is randomized to remove a security risk immediatelly after installation.

+5. Open the competition URL with your browser and login with the password saved in the `db/passwords1` file.
+You should be able browse the site and see three sample problems.
+The next issue is setting up the permissions properly for your web site.
+A script will be added to set the permissions for three options: 1. suEXEC, 2. group access, and
+3. all access.

 ## ChangeLog